MOPineyro/glob/README.md

+## This project is un-maintained, use at own risk.

 ## Glob: Lob add-on for Google Docs
 #### Allows user to mail a Google Doc through <a href="http://lob.com">Lob</a>.
 <img src="https://raw.githubusercontent.com/mikesteele/glob/master/screenshots/1.png">